vbruder/FoveatedVolumeRendering/README.md

 To compile/run the code you need:

 * An OpenCL 1.2 capable device and drivers/libraries with image support.
 It is recommended to update your GPU driver before building/running.
-* Qt, at leat version 5.6 is required.
+* Qt version 5.6 or higher.
-* A compiler capable of c++14
+* A compiler capable of c++14.
-* CMake version 3.9 or higher
+* CMake version 3.9 or higher.

-# Confirmed to build/run on the following configuration #
+# Confirmed to build/run on the following configurations #

 * NVIDIA Kepler & Pascal, AMD Fiji & Vega, Intel Gen9 GPU & Skylake CPU
 * GCC 5.3.1 & 7.3.0, Visual Studio 2015 (v140), Clang 6.0